gbasulto/beautiful-jekyll/courses.md

 # Graduate Level Courses

 This is the list of graduate courses that I have ever taken.
 They sorted in decreasing chronological order.
+Description of courses at ISU can be found [here](http://catalog.iastate.edu/azcourses/stat/).

 | Course | Place | Instructor |
 | :------| :-----| :--------- |